{{flagHref}}

 Glass

-Laboratories, Pharmaceuticals
+Laboratories, pharmaceuticals

-High accuracy and wide measurement range
+High accuracy, wide range

-Sensitive to temperature fluctuations
+Sensitive to temperature changes

 ISO 10523